tedbarnett/MyFamily/replit.md

 - PWA support with custom Apple Touch Icon for iOS home screen installation
 - **Customizable categories** - Families can rename categories and hide unused ones via Admin settings
 - **Unified Partners category** - Combines daughters-in-law, sons-in-law, and partners with spouse linking
+- **Welcome message** - Customizable message on home page with markdown support (bold, italic, links), defaults to "We love you, [seniorName]!"
 - No login required for seniors; family members authenticate with join codes for admin access

 ## User Preferences